-Consideration will also promptly need to be given as to how to resolve this matter, which may include a Capability Hearing being scheduled in line with Section 8, the outcome of which could be termination of employment.
+Prompt consideration will also need to be given as to how to resolve this matter, which may include a Capability Hearing being scheduled in line with Section 8, the outcome of which could be termination of employment.

 6.6.
 Deregistration with SSSC due to Failure to Pay fees/Renew Registration